 ) So if bitcoin is of little value as a currency, what is its value?

 In 2017 the value of one bitcoin fluctuated between $740 and $19,870, for a return of over 22,000%!
 Bitcoin is like stocks, with one huge exception.
-There is really nothing backing the asset.
-A stockowner owns a small interest in the company.
+There is nothing backing the asset.
+A stockowner owns an interest in the company.
 Bitcoin is not a company, nor is it a product produced by a company.
 Bitcoin has been compared to gold… but gold can be converted into jewelry or many other commercial uses.
 Not bitcoin.
 Property value is driven by the law of supply and demand.
 So what creates the value if bitcoin is not backed by an asset?
 What is driving the increase in demand?
 Speculation.

 Irrational investing is not uncommon when far-reaching technologies are developed.
 Many new companies enter the market to take advantage of the opportunities.
 Investors in the late 1990s experienced the dotcom bubble.
 Many companies reached a market capitalization

 of several hundred million dollars when they had little more than an idea and a name with dotcom.
 When the bubble burst, some values dropped to under a dollar.
 For example, Petscom went from an initial public offering (IPO)

 to bust in 268 days.
 Experts were advising that the assets behind the dotcoms were insufficient to justify the high valuations.
 Many financial experts believe bitcoin is the next investment bubble.